MicrosoftDocs/microsoft-community-training/community-training/infrastructure-management/install-your-platform-instance/troubleshooting.md

 ### Problem

 You are using a free trial subscription.
-Microsoft Community Training is not available on a free trial subscription.
+Community Training is not available on a free trial subscription.

 ### Solution